Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

 The original GDVAE model \citep{aumentado2019geometric} was trained on limited angles of rotation about the canonical one, since otherwise reconstruction quality was degraded but in this work we always consider full rotation about a single axis.
 Despite the fact that two models use essentially the same architectural components, our AE is better able to obtain canonical orientations, while maintaining reconstruction quality.

-The results in Table \ref{tab:ae} show a few patterns between the AE types.
+The results in Table \ref{tab:ae} show a few patterns between the AE types\footnote{We remark that these results utilize single-axis (planar) rotations; we refer the reader to Appendix \S\ref{app:fullrot} for tests with full rotations, which results in reduced rotational robustness.}.
 First, we find the that the FTL-based AE has superior reconstruction quality, while the STD AE has much better rotation invariance.
 Second, the difference between the unsupervised and supervised scenarios is relatively smaller, with the unsupervised reconstruction quality being slightly better than the supervised, whereas the supervised case has superior rotation invariance.
-Finally, performance on the HA dataset (which includes SMAL and SMPL data) is only slightly degraded compared to the per-category models (moreso for FTL than STD).
+Finally, performance on the HA dataset (which is a union of the SMAL and SMPL data) is only slightly degraded compared to the per-category models (moreso for FTL than STD).